wistia/wistia-open-docs/_posts/embedding.md

 ## Troubleshooting Embed Issues
 Embedding can be tough!
 If you're stuck, check out the [Embed Troubleshooting]({{ '/embed-troubleshooting' | post_url }}) documentation.

 If something seems fishy on Wistia's side of things, you can always check out our <a href="http://status.wistia.com/">Status Page</a> for more information about what might be going on.
 Still no luck?
-Shoot us an email at support@wistia.com.
+[Contact us](http://wistia.com/support/contact).
 We'd be more than happy to help you out!

 <script src="//fast.wistia.com/assets/external/embed_shepherd-v1.js"></script>
 <script src="//fast.wistia.com/labs/play-when-visible/plugin.js"></script>